 The Greatest Story Ever Sold is a Fantasy Covered in Blood

-Want an easy way to save 3+ months' salary?
+Want an easy way to save over three months' salary?
 Don't buy a diamond engagement ring.
-If your fiancée, friends and family scream hellfire, calmly explain:
+If your fiancée, friends, and family scream hellfire, calmly explain:

-Diamonds have no resale value.
-The reason a "diamond is forever" is because you're basically stuck with it.
+The reason "A Diamond Is Forever" is because you're basically stuck with it.
 You'll never be able to resell it except to a pawn shop.
 Even a jeweler (the few who would be willing to buy it) would offer a fraction of what you paid.

-Synthetic diamonds will flood the market.
 Synthetic or "cultured" diamonds are already being made and within the next few years, will be efficiently made for the mass market.
 These are real diamonds.
 They are made in a machine that replicates the environmental forces that make diamonds.
 The only difference is that they're better.
 They have less flaws.
 And they cost a fraction of the going rate.
-Want a 2-carat pink diamond?
+Want a two-carat pink diamond?
 That'll be a few thousand dollars.

-Moissanite looks just like a diamond.
 Jewelers had to upgrade their equipment to detect Moissanite from diamonds when it came into the market.
 It's undetectable with the naked eye.
 And it's actually more brilliant.
-A 1-carat ring is under $1000.
+A one-carat ring is under $1000.

-Who is the ring for, anyway?
 Seriously.
 As The Dilettante so poignantly put it, "For women, comparing jewelry is our phallic posturing contest: look at how big MY dic….er, I mean, diamond is."
 It's fun to show off for about 30 seconds.
 After that there is little to show for the debt incurred for the shiny piece of rock.
-That money could have gone into furniture, an amazing trip (or many nice ones), your future kids' college funds!!
+That money could have gone into furniture, an amazing trip (or many nice ones), your future kids' college funds!

 Are these reasons still not enough?
 Watch Blood Diamond.
 It is high time Hollywood dared to broach the subject of diamonds, especially when they had a hand in marketing it to the public in the first place.
 Blood Diamond, is an explicit example of the blood and war that has spanned the entire history of the De Beers' diamond cartel.
 The story of Sierra Leone isn't an isolated event, nor is the conflict over just because the movie says there's peace in Sierra Leone now.

-Percentage in the market.
-During the height of the diamond conflict in the 1990s, the diamond industry reported that no more than 4% of the diamonds in the market were conflict diamonds, when in reality it has been shown to be closer to 15% .
+During the height of the diamond conflict in the 1990s, the diamond industry reported that no more than 4% of the diamonds in the market were conflict diamonds, when in reality it has been shown to be closer to 15%.